NLnetLabs/routinator/tals/README.md

 Trust Anchor Locators
 =====================

-This directory contains the trust anchor locators (TALs) of the five Regional Internet Registries (RIRs) that are bundled with Routinator and are necessary for RPKI validation.
+This directory contains the trust anchor locators (TALs) that are bundled with Routinator.
+These are the TALs of the five Regional Internet Registries (RIRs) as well as those for a number of test setups.

-Please be aware that you can only use the ARIN TAL (in file `arin.tal`) if you agree to the [ARIN Relying Party Agreement (PDF)].
-This TAL has been included in Routinator with permission by ARIN provided we gain agreement to the RPA before installation or use.

-[ARIN Relying Party Agreement (PDF)]: https://www.arin.net/resources/manage/rpki/rpa.pdf
+For more information, please refer to `src/tals.rs` which is the canonical place to describe and categorize them.